-The National risk assessment of money laundering and terrorist financing 2020 (NRA) states that accountancy services remain attractive to criminals due to the ability to use them to help their funds gain legitimacy and respectability, as implied by the accountant's professionally qualified status.
+The National risk assessment of money laundering and terrorist financing 2020 (NRA) states that accountancy services remain attractive to criminals for money laundering due to the ability to use them to help their funds gain legitimacy and respectability, as implied by the accountant's professionally qualified status.
+The risk of terrorist financing is considered to be low.